RikVoorhaar/website/_posts/2021-08-29-python-docx.md

 information is stored twice probably for legacy reasons.
 A quick Google reveals that `wps` is an XML namespace introduced in Office 2010, and WPS is short for Word Processing Shape.
-The textbox is therefore stored twice to maintain backwards compatability with older Word versions.
+The textbox is therefore stored twice to maintain backwards compatibility with older Word versions.
 Not sure many people still use Office 2006...
 Either way, this means that if we want to update the contents of the textbox, we need to do it in two places.